possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/README.md

 # case_study

-Contains script and jupyter notebooks for the case study.
+Contains scripts and jupyter notebooks for the case study.

 ## case_study/cul-de-sac